 Het Teylers museum is the oldest museum in the Netherlands.
 It was founded in the 18th century and nothing has been changed since.
 The historical importance and atmosphere is something you’ll immediately notice when you enter the building.
 The building and decorations are beautiful.
-This museum is all about discoveries: about scientific experiments, world expeditions, excavations and discussions about artistic achievements.
+This museum is all about discoveries, including scientific experiments, world expeditions, excavations and discussions about artistic achievements.
 There are fossils, minerals, scientific instruments, books, prints and paintings, all displayed in an authentic setting with natural light.
 It feels like going back in time and entering the ancient world of discoveries.

 The museum also houses a wing with temporary and changing exhibitions.
 During my visit, Raphael and the Italian renaissance were featured.
 Very worth the visit, if you are intrested in art and history!